-An unsafe practice event is deemed as a behavior demonstrated by the student which threatens or violates the physical, biological or emotional safety of the patients, caregivers, students, faculty, staff or self.
+An unsafe practice event is deemed as a behavior demonstrated by the student, which threatens or violates the physical, biological or emotional safety of the patients, caregivers, students, faculty, staff or self.
 It is noted that the Standards of Student Conduct in the Baptist University Student Handbook identifies policies that would be deemed as Unsafe Events.

 All events considered as Unsafe Events will be documented on the official University Incident Report Form and/or appropriate reporting form.
-The form will be completed by Medical Radiography Faculty and Student.
-After review by the dean of Allied Health the original form will be filed in the office of the Director of Administrative Services and a copy to the student file located in the Division of Allied Health
+Medical Radiography Faculty and Student will complete the form.
+After review by the Dean of Allied Health the original form will be filed in the office of the Director of Administrative Services and a copy to the student file located in the Division of Allied Health Office.